-While in Kenya, I have been staying in Malindi and Mambrui working on some long term goals.
+I have been staying in Malindi Kenya and Mambrui Kenya working on some long term goals.
 Malindi and Mambrui are towns located along the eastern coast of Kenya, along the Indian Ocean.

 While I am here I am learning the about the people, culture, and land.